 The steps in developing math understanding are:

-Begining to use and understand the language of math through our correct use of the words through the day.
+Beginning to use and understand the language of maths through our correct use of the words through the day.
 Some of these words are: tall and short, empty and full, near and far, first and last, high and low, in and out, few and many, light and heavy, all and none, hot and cold, same and different, more and less, pair, group, set, names of coins .